hoist(), unnest_longer(), and unnest_wider() provide tools for

 common acros all components, it uses unnest_wider()

-Otherwise, it falls back to unnest_longer(indices_include = TRUE)
+Otherwise, it falls back to unnest_longer(indices_include = TRUE).

-df <- tibble( character = c("Toothless", "Dory"), metadata = list( list( species = "dragon", color = "black", films = c( "How to Train Your Dragon", "How to Train Your Dragon 2", "How to Train Your Dragon: The Hidden World" ) ), list( species = "clownfish", color = "blue", films = c("Finding Nemo", "Finding Dory") ) ) ) df#> # A tibble: 2 x 2 #> character metadata #> <chr> <list> #> 1 Toothless <named list [3]> #> 2 Dory <named list [3]># Turn all components of metadata into columns df %>% unnest_wider(metadata)#> # A tibble: 2 x 4 #> character species color films #> <chr> <chr> <chr> <list> #> 1 Toothless dragon black <chr [3]> #> 2 Dory clownfish blue <chr [2]># Extract only specified components df %>% hoist(metadata, species = "species", first_film = list("films", 1L), third_film = list("films", 3L) )#> # A tibble: 2 x 5 #> character species first_film third_film metadata #> <chr> <chr> <chr> <chr> <list> #> 1 Toothless dragon How to Train You… How to Train Your Dragon: … <named list… #> 2 Dory clownfish Finding Nemo <NA> <named list…df %>% unnest_wider(metadata) %>% unnest_longer(films)#> # A tibble: 5 x 4 #> character species color films #> <chr> <chr> <chr> <chr> #> 1 Toothless dragon black How to Train Your Dragon #> 2 Toothless dragon black How to Train Your Dragon 2 #> 3 Toothless dragon black How to Train Your Dragon: The Hidden World #> 4 Dory clownfish blue Finding Nemo #> 5 Dory clownfish blue Finding Dory# unnest_longer() is useful when each component of the list should # form a row df <- tibble( x = 1:3, y = list(NULL, 1:3, 4:5) ) df %>% unnest_longer(y)#> # A tibble: 6 x 2 #> x y #> <int> <int> #> 1 1 NA #> 2 2 1 #> 3 2 2 #> 4 2 3 #> 5 3 4 #> 6 3 5# Automatically creates names if widening df %>% unnest_wider(y)#>#> #> #>#>#> #>#> # A tibble: 3 x 4 #> x ...1 ...2 ...3 #> <int> <int> <int> <int> #> 1 1 NA NA NA #> 2 2 1 2 3 #> 3 3 4 5 NA# And similarly if the vectors are named df <- tibble( x = 1:2, y = list(c(a = 1, b = 2), c(a = 10, b = 11, c = 12)) ) df %>% unnest_wider(y)#> # A tibble: 2 x 4 #> x a b c #> <int> <dbl> <dbl> <dbl> #> 1 1 1 2 NA #> 2 2 10 11 12df %>% unnest_longer(y)#> # A tibble: 5 x 3 #> x y y_id #> <int> <dbl> <chr> #> 1 1 1 a #> 2 1 2 b #> 3 2 10 a #> 4 2 11 b #> 5 2 12 c
+df <- tibble( character = c("Toothless", "Dory"), metadata = list( list( species = "dragon", color = "black", films = c( "How to Train Your Dragon", "How to Train Your Dragon 2", "How to Train Your Dragon: The Hidden World" ) ), list( species = "clownfish", color = "blue", films = c("Finding Nemo", "Finding Dory") ) ) ) df#> # A tibble: 2 x 2 #> character metadata #> <chr> <list> #> 1 Toothless <named list [3]> #> 2 Dory <named list [3]># Turn all components of metadata into columns df %>% unnest_wider(metadata)#> # A tibble: 2 x 4 #> character species color films #> <chr> <chr> <chr> <list> #> 1 Toothless dragon black <chr [3]> #> 2 Dory clownfish blue <chr [2]># Extract only specified components df %>% hoist(metadata, species = "species", first_film = list("films", 1L), third_film = list("films", 3L) )#> # A tibble: 2 x 5 #> character species first_film third_film metadata #> <chr> <chr> <chr> <chr> <list> #> 1 Toothless dragon How to Train You… How to Train Your Dragon: … <named list… #> 2 Dory clownfish Finding Nemo <NA> <named list…df %>% unnest_wider(metadata) %>% unnest_longer(films)#> # A tibble: 5 x 4 #> character species color films #> <chr> <chr> <chr> <chr> #> 1 Toothless dragon black How to Train Your Dragon #> 2 Toothless dragon black How to Train Your Dragon 2 #> 3 Toothless dragon black How to Train Your Dragon: The Hidden World #> 4 Dory clownfish blue Finding Nemo #> 5 Dory clownfish blue Finding Dory# unnest_longer() is useful when each component of the list should # form a row df <- tibble( x = 1:3, y = list(NULL, 1:3, 4:5) ) df %>% unnest_longer(y)#> # A tibble: 6 x 2 #> x y #> <int> <int> #> 1 1 NA #> 2 2 1 #> 3 2 2 #> 4 2 3 #> 5 3 4 #> 6 3 5# Automatically creates names if widening df %>% unnest_wider(y)#> #> #> #>#> #> #>#> # A tibble: 3 x 4 #> x ...1 ...2 ...3 #> <int> <int> <int> <int> #> 1 1 NA NA NA #> 2 2 1 2 3 #> 3 3 4 5 NA# And similarly if the vectors are named df <- tibble( x = 1:2, y = list(c(a = 1, b = 2), c(a = 10, b = 11, c = 12)) ) df %>% unnest_wider(y)#> # A tibble: 2 x 4 #> x a b c #> <int> <dbl> <dbl> <dbl> #> 1 1 1 2 NA #> 2 2 10 11 12df %>% unnest_longer(y)#> # A tibble: 5 x 3 #> x y y_id #> <int> <dbl> <chr> #> 1 1 1 a #> 2 1 2 b #> 3 2 10 a #> 4 2 11 b #> 5 2 12 c